 Graph simplification cleans up the graph's topology so that nodes represent intersections or dead-ends and edges represent street segments.
 This is important because in OpenStreetMap raw data, ways comprise sets of straight-line segments between nodes: that is, nodes are vertices for streets' curving line geometries, not just intersections and dead-ends.
 By default, OSMnx simplifies this topology by discarding non-intersection/dead-end nodes while retaining the complete true edge geometry as an edge attribute.
-When multiple OpenStreetMap ways are merged into a single graph edge, the ways' attribute values can be aggregated into a single value.
+When multiple OpenStreetMap ways are merged into a single graph edge, the ways' attribute values are collapsed into a single edge attribute value if they are all the same, or a list of unique values if any of them differ.

 Intersection consolidation is important because many real-world street networks feature complex intersections and traffic circles, resulting in a cluster of graph nodes where there is really just one true intersection as we would think of it in transportation or urban design.
 Similarly, divided roads are often represented by separate centerline edges: the intersection of two divided roads thus creates 4 nodes, representing where each edge intersects a perpendicular edge, but these 4 nodes represent a single intersection in the real world.
 OSMnx can consolidate such complex intersections into a single node and optionally rebuild the graph's edge topology accordingly.
-When multiple OpenStreetMap nodes are merged into a single graph node, the nodes' attribute values can be aggregated into a single value.